GingerNinja23/ipop-documentation/Switchmode-(new).md

-Ipop-tincan supports so called switch-mode with linux bridge.
-In this mode, ipop captures arp_request or arp_reply message in the bridge network and broadcast to all ipop peers.
-As a result, all the ipop peers and all virtual interfaces that are attached to linux bridge with ipop is in the same l2 layer.
+Swithmode expands down from the L-3 network packet handling to L-2 frame handling.
+In this mode, Ipop nodes function as a switch and make all the connected IPOP nodes and associated interface virtually be on  the same L2 link layer.

 It is users caveat assigning IP address not to collide.

-For the switchmode test, we use LXC.
+For the switchmode test, we use LXC with ubuntu.
+We recommend to use LXC and ubuntu, since it is the easiest way to run containers in VM.
+But, since switchmode works with Linux bridge, it works with any other cloud solutions such as openstack, ec2 and etc.

 Install LXC in user VM